Skip to main content

 To get started, a validator needs to perform a few key steps:

 The foundation of being a validator is running a node on the network.
-Use below command to run your Rubix node.
+First initialize the config and set network_mode = "mainnet" in config.toml, then start the node:

-Publish your DID among others in your network by registering your DID by executing:
+Publish your DID across the network by registering it:

 ./rubixgoplatform registerdid -did <did_created> -port <port_number>